-A study of business compositions prepared in a business organization including typical internal and external communication (letters, memos, and reports) with emphasis on applying English fundamentals.
-(Identical with OED 167)
+A study of business compositions prepared in a business organization, typical internal and external communication (letters, memos, and reports) with emphasis on applying English fundamentals, usage, syntax and methods of organization.

-ENG 192 Special Topics in Language and Literature
+ENG 192 Special Topics in Language and Literature/.5-1 Unit

-1/2-1 Unit
+A rotating forum/seminar emphasizing linguistic develop-

-A rotating forum/seminar emphasizing linguistic development and change, regional literature, literary styles, folklore and related topics.
+ment and change, regional literature, literary styles, folklore and related topics.
 Topics will vary in accordance with changes in student need and interest.
 One half hour to one hour lecture.
 Cochise College elective credit only unless otherwise designated in degree programs.